cksource/mrgit/README.md

 ### save

-Saves hashes of packages in `mrgit.json`.
+Saves hashes of packages in configuration file.
 It allows to easily fix project to a specific state.

 Example: